fluffybird2323/fluffybird2323.github.io/about.md

 permalink: /about/
 ---

- A.I ,Web and Open Source hobbyist  for Tech
+ A.I ,Web and Open Source hobbyist

 ### More Information
 I love meeting new people feel free to drop me a mail